 STUFF rating: 3.63

 OK, let’s address the elephant in the room.
-If your arm moves, and your tendons make a screeching rubber sound, that’s not a good thing.
+If your tendons make a screeching rubber sound when your arm moves, that’s not a good thing.
 In fact, if any of your tissues sound like a car crash, go and see your doctor.
 And, if you’re a doctor reading this and your patient complains of an internal production of that stupid Stomp musical, maybe don’t let them throw baseballs?
 I don’t know.
 I’m not a real doctor.
 Rowengartner is going to go down in Cubs history in part due to his massive fastball (up to 103 on the gun, but averaging around 101), but primarily due to his one hanging Eephus that he used to strike out Alejandro Heddo and secure the pennant.
 His Stuff is second only to Sidd FInch in this report – his elite fastball buoys the ranking, but this is supplemented by the 85% change in velocity that comes along with the Eephus.
-I have to say, from a scouting perspective – those mechanics are ugly, and if it weren’t for the career ending re-injury, there was a really awkward puberty phase coming up that was going to screw with that arm.
+I have to say, from a scouting perspective – those mechanics are ugly.
+And if it weren’t for the career ending re-injury, there was a really awkward puberty phase coming up that was going to screw with that arm.
 There’s a recurring theme of flashes in the pan in this list, but Rowengartner personifies how quickly an elite talent can come and go.

 – Mike Sonne